 - InCommon Attributes

 InCommon supports eduPerson attributes.
-For more information, see the InCommon attribute overview page, as well as a summary of the attributes InCommon supports (at a minimum).
+For more information, see the InCommon attribute overview page.

 - InCommon LLC Limited Liability Company Agreement [PDF]